ghoseb/planet.clojure/README.md

 After you are done, commit the change to your repository and send me a pull request.
 I will be happy to add you to Planet Clojure.

+Note: Please add the feed which contains only those posts which are Clojure/Lisp related.
+As a policy we do not put generic feeds on Planet Clojure.

 Reporting Bugs
 --------------